The US Foreign Tax Credit – A Complete Guide for Expats

 While every country has slightly different rules governing who is liable to file and pay tax there, most Americans who have settled in another country (rather than those who move from country to country, such as Digital Nomads) are required to pay income taxes in that country, often on their worldwide income.
 So what happens when both another country and the US want to tax an American ’s global income at the same time?

-The US has signed international tax treaties with around 70 other countries, however these treaties contain what’s called a ‘Savings Clause’ meaning American expats still have to file both tax returns.
+The US has signed international tax treaties with around 70 foreign countries, however these treaties contain what’s called a ‘Savings Clause’ meaning American expats still have to file both tax returns.
 Instead, to prevent double taxation on the same income, these treaties allow for expats to claim tax credits when they file in one country against income they’ve paid in the other country.
 Most often for US expats this means claiming the US Foreign Tax Credit when they file their US federal tax return from abroad, after having filed their foreign taxes first.

 “If you are a U.S. citizen or resident alien, the rules for filing income, estate, and gift tax returns and paying estimated tax are generally the same whether you are in the United States or abroad.” – the IRS